TeeFooLoo/documentation-systems-lab/reference-implementation/atlas-commerce/getting-started/authentication.md

    Payments API      Customers API      Refunds API
 ```

-This separation provides several important benefits.

 The authorization server is responsible only for verifying application identity and issuing access tokens.

-Individual APIs are responsible only for validating those tokens and determining whether the requested operation is permitted.
+Individual APIs are responsible only for validating bearer tokens and determining whether the requested operation is permitted.

-This architecture simplifies security, improves scalability, and ensures that every Atlas Commerce service uses a consistent authentication model.
+This separation simplifies security, improves scalability, and ensures that every Atlas Commerce service uses a consistent authentication model.

 ---